Gyryk/PythonSnake/README.md

     UP = 3
     DOWN = 4
 ```
 The direction that the snake is moving in is stored as an enumerated class, where there is a fixed set of constants that said direction can be a part of.
-This is an efficient way to set the direction without having to worry about case sensitive variables
+This is an efficient way to set the direction without having to worry about case sensitive variables.

 ```
         for block in range(0, 1280, BLOCK_SIZE):